No Regret (film): Release

 No Regret was released in South Korea on November 16, 2006, and over the course of its theatrical run received a total of 43,265 admissions, becoming the top grossing independent film at the Korean box office.
 It was especially popular with young female viewers, some of whom claimed to have seen it more than forty times.

-The film was later screened in the Panorama section of the 57th Berlin Film Festival (February 8–18, 2007), and also competed at the 9th Barcelona Asian Film Festival (April 27–May 6, 2007).
+The film was later screened in the Panorama section of the 57th Berlin Film Festival (February 8 to 18, 2007), and also competed at the 9th Barcelona Asian Film Festival (April 27–May 6, 2007).

 Critical response

 Adam Hartzell of Koreanfilm.org found No Regret to have an "engaging story" and praised the depth given to the characters, saying, "One of the best aspects of this film is how we aren't provided the obligatory caricatures of gay 'types' on prime-time sitcoms in the United States...
 Refusing to follow the path towards Queer liberation espoused by sitcoms, [No Regret] is freed to provide some refreshingly, rip-roaring hilarious moments."

 It holds a 63% rating on Rotten Tomatoes.